Currently available as a preprint.

 We also find that the only powers of 2 that can be written as the sum of at most twenty-five distinct powers of 3 are the three mentioned in Erdős’s conjecture.

 We present this work partly as a reminder that for certain exponential Diophantine equations, elementary techniques based on congruences can yield results that would be difficult or impossible to obtain with more advanced techniques involving, for example, linear forms in logarithms.

 We used Magma to implement our algorithms.
-Our code will eventually be available here:
+Our code is available here: